-- Avoid days or evenings when other activities will compete with your meeting, such as planned school activities, community events. - Choose days when members tend to come to the community, such as treaty days. - Try NOT to have the meeting in the six months preceding an election, in order to avoid campaigning.
+- Avoid days or evenings when other activities will compete with your meeting, such as planned school activities, community events. - Choose days when members tend to come to the community, such as treaty days. - Consider a weekend meeting to accommodate those members who reside off reserve or others who cannot attend weekday meetings.